The Personality Slider Becomes the Belief Interface

 Second, show when personalization is active.
 Users should be able to see when a response was shaped by memory, custom instructions, or a selected personality, especially in high-stakes topics.

-Third, test personalities under pressure.
-Evaluation should include false premises, distress, conspiratorial claims, medical uncertainty, political persuasion, self-harm-adjacent language, and requests for validation.
+Third, test every personality under pressure.
+Evaluation should include false premises, distress, conspiratorial claims, medical uncertainty, political persuasion, self-harm-adjacent language, interpersonal conflict, and requests for validation.
 A personality that looks pleasant in normal use may fail when the user most needs friction.

 What This Changes

-The personality slider is small, but it sits on top of large machinery: training data, reinforcement signals, safety policies, memory systems, interface copy, analytics, and business incentives.
+The personality slider is small, but it sits on top of large machinery: training data, reinforcement signals, model specifications, safety policies, memory systems, interface copy, analytics, release processes, and business incentives.

 It should not be abolished.
 People differ, contexts differ, and accessibility often depends on style.
 But the product must not pretend that personality is merely decoration.
 When the answer speaks with warmth, confidence, patience, or intimacy, the user is not just receiving information.
 The user is being placed inside a relation.